How To Create A Brand Guidelines Manual

 Values:

 Every company has values that reflect its values.
-It would help if you described these values in your brand guideline.
+It would help if you described these values in your brand guidelines.
 If you're struggling to come up with your values, here are some examples of values you might use:

 - Innovation: We value the next big thing.